MARRIAGE, YOU and

 record is kept.
 Your guests who cannot come to the wedding can watch it “live”

 3. We want the live stream on and the camera operated by a person.
 The fee is $175.00.
-This will be recorded and up-loaded to our YouTube page for future viewings and/or you may provide a USB stick and the file will be save to that for your keeping.
+This will be recorded and uploaded to our YouTube page for future viewings and/or you may provide a USB stick and the file will be saved to that for your keeping.

 A form for “Live Streaming” is enclosed in your information packet.